-- 1. OPEN all faucets. - 2.
+- OPEN all faucets. - 2.
 OPEN the Fresh Water Holding Tank Gate Valve.
 This is the white T-handle located under the RV, close to the axles.
-See Photo on facing page. - 3.
+See Photo, left. - 3.
 REMOVE the caps from the red and blue low point drains. - 4.
 DRAIN the sink by removing the drain cap. - 5.
 Turn ON the water pump and allow it to run as needed. - 6.
-OPEN all three water heater bypass valves (a, b, & c) as shown below:
+To drain the Water Heater use the Normal Use Valve Positions - TURN BOTH bypass valve handles towards the water heater as shown: